-The Biden Administration should heed the advice of the U.S. Chairman of the Joint Chiefs of Staff Mark Milley.
-In April 2022, he said, "I believe the IRGC-Quds Force to be a terrorist organization, and I do not support them being delisted from the Foreign Terrorist Organization list."
-Efforts to reverse the sanctions imposed on the IRGC, or a failure to target the individuals and entities enabling it, will resource the very entity that is brutally repressing its own people and undermining regional security,
+In April 2022, then-U.S. Chairman of the Joint Chiefs of Staff Mark Milley said, "I believe the IRGC-Quds Force to be a terrorist organization, and I do not support them being delisted from the Foreign Terrorist Organization list."
+Efforts to reverse the sanctions imposed on the IRGC, or a failure to target the individuals and entities enabling it, will resource the very entity that is brutally repressing its own people and undermining regional security, U.S. regional interests, and European security.

-U.S. regional interests, and European security.
-The IRGC may further challenge European security in the coming months by transferring surface-to-surface missiles to Russia in addition to the attack drones it has already sent.
+The IRGC may further challenge European security in the coming months by transferring surface-tosurface missiles to Russia in addition to the attack drones it has already sent.
 The E.U., however, has not yet followed suit in designating the IRGC as a terrorist organization.
-On January 3, 2023, reports revealed that the U.K. government intends to proscribe the IRGC as a terrorist organization, which will make belonging to the group or supporting it a criminal offense in the U.K.
+On January 3, 2023, reports revealed that the U.K. government intends to proscribe the IRGC as a terrorist organization, which will make belonging to the group or supporting it a criminal offense in the U.K., but as of one year later the U.K. has not taken such action.

-Other non-kinetic options are available to the U.S., including building up the capabilities of our allies and partners in the region and promoting cooperation between them.
-The role of U.S. intelligence in the assassinations of IRGC operatives or Israel's precision strikes is seldom clear.
-Increasing U.S. intelligence support to Israel, however, can only improve the effectiveness of Israel's "war-between-war" aerial campaign in Syria-which the IDF optimistically reported had taken out 90% of Tehran's assets in the war-torn country-and its ability to target individuals and disrupt the operations undermining regional security.
+Other non-kinetic options are available to the U.S., including building up the capabilities of our allies and partners in the region and promoting interoperability between them.
+U.S. intelligence assistance to regional allies to determine the locations of high-value targets in Iraq and Syria is essential to any campaign to assassinate IRGC operatives.
 Deepening regional networks will only improve the ability to identify and strike land-based weapons, supply-lines and convoys.
-Additionally, weapons transfers to Israel-such as the massive ordinance penetrator capable of destroying hardened Iranian assets-and to the Gulf states, can further deter Iran from its forceful pursuit of regional hegemony.
+The U.S. would also benefit from continuing to provide the arms that its partners need, ranging from air defense systems to offensive weaponry, with the hope of deterring Tehran.
+For instance, the U.S. should transfer to Israel the massive ordinance penetrator, which is capable of destroying hardened Iranian assets, to enable it to destroy nuclear facilities in Iran or weapons production facilities in Syria.
 The Abraham Accords should also serve as a foundation for diplomacy and military cooperation between Israel and the Gulf states, including Saudi Arabia.